getcfs/megacfs/README.md

 # megacfs

-This is megalithic code repository for the CFS (Cloud File System) project.
+This is the megalithic code repository for the CFS (Cloud File System) project.

 The project is still in pre-release development stages.